department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : Use "file a claim for disability compensation" instead of "apply for benefits."
 "Apply" is OK for other benefits, such as "Apply for VA health care."

 **Armed Forces**
 : Capitalize.
 The Armed Forces consist of 6 service branches: the Air Force, Army, Coast Guard, Marine Corps, Navy, and Space Force.
-Use this term to refer to anyone who served in those 6 branches.
-If you're referring to people who served or are serving in the National Oceanic and Atmospheric Administration or Public Health Service, use "uniformed services."
+Also refer to "uniformed services."

 **asbestos**
 : Define on first mention in body copy as "toxic fibers, once used in many buildings and products."
 Include the definition in another sentence, as a parenthetical, or set off with commas.